Not Very Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

-For metal and plastic model makers, five of seven sources had data.
-Most sources agreed that AI exposure is low, but Will Robots Take My Job flagged high automation risk, which created some uncertainty and held confidence to medium.
-Weak employer demand and limited economic opportunity dragged the score down, landing this career at "Not Very Resilient."
+For metal and plastic model makers, 5 of 7 sources had data.
+Most sources agreed on low AI exposure, but Will Robots Take My Job flagged high automation risk, creating a split that holds confidence at medium.
+Weak employer demand and low wage opportunity pulled the score down, landing this career as "Not Very Resilient."

 AI Resilience Report forModel Makers, Metal and Plastic